 The station is staffed and is situated on the Cotswold Line between London and Hereford.
 The station was opened in 1850, being the original station for the City.
 The present Georgian-style station was built in 1865 to a design by Edward Wilson.
 It features a Grade II* listed waiting room which was built in 1880 from cast iron and faced with majolica ceramic tiles.

 The current operator is WMR who run services between Hereford and Great Malvern to the West Midlands through the station, augmented by GWR’s Hereford – London and Great Malvern to Gloucester services.

 Level access is available to Platform 1 but currently there is no step-free access to Platform 2.
 An accessible toilet is available on Platform 1.

-Network Rail is active in preserving the historic features of the station, restoring the Grade II* waiting room in 2015, and currently working on the Mail Bridge using Access for All funding.
+Network Rail is active in preserving the historic features of the station, restoring the Grade II* waiting room in 2015, and in April 2021, placing a replica luggage bridge to connect the two main platforms.

 Why not join us?